ioccc-src/winner/1992/nathan/README.md

     PORTABILITY (A little knowledge is a dangerous thing)

-    Its written in ANSI C, and doesn't even assume an ASCII character set, (it has an array of the characters to convert), so should be portable across many platforms.
+    It's written in ANSI C, and doesn't even assume an ASCII character set, (it has an array of the characters to convert), so should be portable across many platforms.
 It passes gcc -ansi -pedantic -O -Wall with no warnings (You may get assignment in conditional